 the waitress called their attention and told the group that the restaurant only had 2 portions of chicken, 3 portions of pork and 2 portions of beef, no fish or seafood!!
 It was the fish and seafood we didn’t understand as there was the sea (FULL of aquatic life) right outside the restaurant so we weren’t really sure why they didn’t have fish.
 The Germans couldn’t leave at that point as they had drinks and some had ordered starters…really bad practice for a restaurant…we just thanked our lucky stars that we got in before them and had the pick of the menu hahaha, cruel but true we didn't want to be left hungry!

 The Moalboal locals were a mixture of people who had lived there all their lives, they welcomed tourists, were friendly and relied on this income to feed their families and then there were the others that had moved there to exploit the tourists and milk as much money as possible from them.
-So half the time people said hello and genuinely meant it and the other half it was followed by the ‘you want…’[insert whatever piece of tat, massage, bike, trike etc in here].
+So half the time people said hello and genuinely meant it and the other half it was followed by the ‘you want…’.
 It made

 Neil talking to the little kiddie winks